CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 - show that post-identity design is technically and ethically grounded

 M1E’s approach is novel, but the challenge profiles it faces are known and solvable.
-This roadmap demonstrates how those challenges are addressed mechanically and empirically.

-# Phase 3 — Section 13
-## Future Work and Extensions
+## Section 13 - Future Work and Extensions

 This section identifies concrete areas where the MindFirst Engine (M1E) requires further development, empirical validation, or architectural expansion.
 These items are intentionally scoped to remain compatible with the identity-null boundary and the post-identity design philosophy.